Code-Institute-Submissions/ci-propt-studios/README.md

 ![Responsive showcase image of ProPT website](assets/images/documentation/resposive-showcase.png "Logo Title Text 1")

 ## UX

 ### User stories

 As a prospective client, I want to see what this gym offers, what do people say about it and who are the trainers.

-As a prospective and current client, I wish to be able to view the time table and book a slot online.
+As a prospective and current client, I wish to be able to view the time table and what classes the gym offers.

-As a potential client, I want to contact the team because I have some additional questions.
+As a prospective client, I want to contact the team because I have some additional questions.

+As a supplier, I want to see what the gym offers and what services of mine I could offer & business contact details.

 ### Strategy